hmans/flutterby-website/site/docs/01-tutorials/02-quickstart.html.md

 ~~~

 This will start the development server on the default port of 4004.
 You should now be able to access your site via [http://localhost:4004](http://localhost:4004).

-Flutterby will, by default, use the files contained in the `site` subdirectory as the source for your website.
-This is the directory you will be doing most development in.

-This project skeleton contains some basics you will probably need in most projects (like stylesheet and JavaScript files.)
-You can choose to build your site on top of this code; but you can just as well wipe the contents of the `site` directory and start from scratch.

 #### Building a Static Copy of your Website